Fujifilm X-T1 versus Panasonic GH4

-So what conclusions can be drawn?
+So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T1 or the Panasonic GH4 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Fujifilm X-T1:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.